• Skip to primary navigation

 Candeo Hotels Tokyo Shimbashi

-The best thing about the hotel is their fabulous Sky Spa on the top floor (level 12) of the hotel, which is not suitable for children but a great place to relax for both parents.
+The best thing about the hotel is its fabulous Sky Spa on the top floor (level 12) of the hotel, which is not suitable for children but is a great place to relax for both parents.

-There are high chairs in the breakfast area for smaller children and our 1 year old very much enjoyed trying out the different breakfast foods (bread-pudding was his favorite).
+There are high chairs in the breakfast area for younger children.
+Our 1 year old very much enjoyed trying out the different breakfast foods (the delicious bread pudding was his favorite).

 Click here to book the Candeo Hotels Tokyo Shimbashi